 HMD Global introduced the Google Assistant button on the Nokia 3.2 and Nokia 4.2 and it’s clear the company is looking to make this staple feature on its phones this year.
 The Nokia 2.2 gets the dedicated AI button, which allows you to launch Assistant quickly with a single tap.
 You can also long press the button to make long requests it works on lock screen as well.

 The Nokia 2.2 sports a 5.7-inch HD+ display with 400 nits maximum brightness.
 Based on a brief interaction with the device, the display looks good with deep colours and good brightness levels indoors.
 We will have more to say about the display quality in an in-depth review.

 As for the cameras, HMD is touting AI-powered low-light photography with the Nokia 2.2.
 The long exposure mode automatically kicks in when the camera detects low-light conditions.
-The Nokia 2.2 gets a 13-megapixel primary camera with LED flash support and a 5-megapixel selfie camera.
+It has a 13-megapixel primary camera with LED flash support and a 5-megapixel selfie camera.
 Lastly, the Nokia 2.2 gets a 3,000mAh battery and you get a 5W charger with the box.

-The Nokia 2.2 looks like a swell addition to the Nokia 2 series.
+This Nokia model looks like a swell addition to the Nokia 2 series.
 It improves on the Nokia 2.1 in almost every, right from an upgraded waterdrop display to Android One software.
-With an introductory starting price of Rs 6,999, the Nokia 2.2 looks like a solid offering in the budget segment.
+With an introductory starting price of Rs 6,999, this phone looks like a solid offering in the budget segment.
 We will know whether the phone performs to our expectations after an in-depth review, so do stay tuned for that.